2008 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2008 - Present

 Denver mint quarters dominate the top value rankings for 2008.
-The 2008-D New Mexico MS62 tops the chart at $2,500, while the 2008-D Alaska MS69 reaches $2,350.
+The 2008-D New Mexico MS62 tops the chart at $2,500 — an impressive result given its circulated-grade designation — while the 2008-D Alaska MS69 reaches $2,350.

-History of The 2008 Quarter
+History of the 2008 Quarter and the 50 State Quarters Program

 The 2008 quarters marked the conclusion of the 50 State Quarters Program, a decade-long initiative that began in 1999.
 Congress authorized this commemorative series through Public Law 105-124, signed by President Clinton on December 1, 1997.